 and I was born in Mexico.

 After graduating from high school, my family and I immigrated to Canada.
-My dad came to Canada with the dream of practicing his profession as a Doctor in Veterinary Medicine and eventually opening his hospital.
-He had run his own in Mexico, so it wouldn’t be hard to do it all over again in Canada, right?
+My dad came to Canada with the dream of practicing his profession as a Doctor in Veterinary Medicine and eventually opening his own hospital.
+He had run his own hospital in Mexico, so it would not be hard to do it all over again in Canada, right?
 Wrong.

 As new immigrants in Canada, we faced the hardships of learning a new culture, new legal/tax systems, new language (although we spoke English when we arrived, personally, my difficulties were ten-fold in my chosen career: Journalism), new climate, new everything.

 I saw my parents work harder than ever just to get any type of Canadian experience under their belts – selling gas contracts from door to door, insurance brokerage, cleaning houses, cashier jobs, grooming dogs and eventually laboratory technical work and veterinary technician.
-Now, to get to those last two gigs, it took five years.
+It took five years to get to those last two jobs.

-Meanwhile my sibling and I continued our university degree studies, worked several part-time jobs and paid for our studies through summer job savings, government loans, scholarships and grants.
+Meanwhile my sibling and I continued our university studies, worked at several part-time jobs and paid for our studies through summer job savings, government loans, scholarships and grants.

 Eventually my parents opened up the Montreal Road Animal Hospital and their dream of owning their own business again came true.

-In retrospect, the process was overwhelmingly difficult – the lack of guidance, know-how and the vast difference of opening and operating a business in Mexico than in Canada made it for a slow, painful and full-of-hurdles process.
-Some mistakes were made, but that doesn’t take away the awe-inducing pride I feel for my resilient, determined parents.
+In retrospect, the process was overwhelmingly difficult – the lack of guidance, know-how and the vast difference between opening and operating a business in Mexico compared to Canada made for a slow, painful and difficult process.
+Some mistakes were made, but that does not take away the awe-inducing pride I feel for my resilient, determined parents.

-In my late 20’s my (ridiculously supportive and amazing) husband Shawn and I began the process of opening up Global Pet Foods – a pet food retailer.
+In my late 20’s my husband Shawn and I began the process of opening Global Pet Foods – a pet food retailer.

 During all this time, we have learned so much.

-we have fixed them and we have grown.
+We made mistakes along the way, but we fixed them and have grown.